-The lack of financial means leads to poor choices by school students in Poland and Slovakia.
+The lack of vocational guidance leads to poor choices by school students in Poland and Slovakia.
 This lack could be also established at schools in Greece where the guidance is not fully integrated as part of the offered basic service.

-In the following, the crucial differenes of the member states' weaknesse in terms of Lifelong Learning strategies will be revealed.
-In general, the differences are based on the country specific governments and educational departments.
+In the following, the crucial differences of the member states' weaknesses in terms of Lifelong Learning strategies will be identified.
+In general, the differences are based on the country specific Governments and their Education Ministries.

-In Finland, the weaknesses in education and Lifelong Learning in Finland relates largely to Government changes every fourth year.
-Involved to these changes with Parliament and the Government also National Education and Research development plan (which describes objectives and strategies of Learning) changes with Government and may vary every fourth year.
+In Finland, the weaknesses in education and Lifelong Learning relates largely to government changes every fourth year.
+Involved to these Parliament and Government changes is also the National Education and Research development plan (which describes objectives and strategies of Learning); this plan may vary every fourth year.
 In addition, efficiency demand could weaken the Lifelong Learning aims.

 In Germany, the low share of early childhood care in the catholic south is one topic.
 This has also impact on students with migration background that are not able to attend early childhood care because they often have difficulties to learn German at home.
 Thus, educational issues and supporting children with migration background become more and more important in Germany.
-In addition, there are often too few financial resources and too less skilled personal to support children with language or Learning disabilities in integrative classes.
-Furthermore, the federal structure also provides incoherencies regarding the funding opportunities for means of Lifelong Learning.
+In addition, there are often too few financial resources and too less skilled personnel to support children with language or learning disabilities in integrative classes.
+Furthermore, the federal structure also introduces a degree of incoherence regarding the funding opportunities for Lifelong Learning.

 In Greece, the monitoring of the participation of students is one current issue in terms of Lifelong Learning.
 Local, regional and central school authorities have no monitoring mechanisms on the regularity of pupils' participation that would help establish early-warning systems for pupils showing irregular participation and being at risk of dropping out of school.
-Further, Education is of highly academic nature with little links between theory and practice; there is a disconnection between Learning at school and "outside" realities in the world of work, and society at large.
+Further, education is of highly academic nature with little links between theory and practice; there is a disconnection between learning at school and "outside" realities in the world of work, and society at large.
 Study visits to places of work or other places of high educational value are occasional and do not form an integral part of the typical education of students.
 Vocational and technical education programs are strictly separated from general education programs.

 In Poland, regarding the tertiary education, the conservative, slow-to-change public institutions and a rigid layer of hierarchical bureaucracy hinder innovation in didactics.
-Further, there is little flexibility in the forms of education including a lack of higher education Learning cycles which are shorter than the traditional paths while better adapted to the needs of the economy.
+Further, there is little flexibility in the forms of education including a lack of higher education learning cycles which would be shorter than the traditional paths and in parallel better adapted to the needs of the economy.
 Also there is a low level of accessibility - alternative paths regarding tertiary sector is seen as a bastion of the young.

-In Spain, Lifelong Learning policies are not known for a larger share of general public: there seems to be no tradition of Lifelong Learning policies in Spain devoted to the general public, while LLL is mostly thought to be focused to professional training.
+In Spain, Lifelong Learning policies are not familiar to the larger share of the general public: there seems to be no tradition of Lifelong Learning policies in Spain devoted to the general public, while LLL is mostly thought to be focused to professional training.
 Moreover, there has been little dialog and mechanisms to connect the professional development and the academic world, so the LLL policies are difficult to plan and implement in a coherent way.
-In addition, educational offerings for adults have traditionally sought to offset the problems of education not widespread, or a frustration in education (sectors of the population who had failed to overcome successfully passing through the education system).
-This can be observed as a weakness in terms that traditionally the LLL policies have been focused on the adult population because there are not yet enough preventive actions.
+In addition, educational offerings for adults which traditionally sought to offset problems of early school leaving or low education attainment level are not widespread.
+This can be seen as a weakness also because there are not yet enough preventive interventions at formal schooling years.